aiven/devportal/docs/tutorials/kafka-migration.rst

 Migrate topic schemas
 ---------------------

 Apache Kafka topics schemas define the structure of the data in certain topics.
-They can be migrated in two different methods:
+They can be migrated two different ways:

 #.
 By replicating the schemas topic stored in Apache Kafka (usually located in the ``_schemas`` topic).
 #.
 By extracting the schema information from the source and registering in the target environment using the appropriate APIs.

-The second option offers much more control over what schemas are migrated.
+The second option offers much more control over which schemas are migrated.
 To register the schemas in an Aiven for Apache Kafka service you can:

 * Navigate in the `Aiven Console <https://console.aiven.io/>`__, service page, **Schemas** tab.
 * Use the `Karapace rest APIs <https://api.aiven.io/doc/#tag/Service:_Kafka/operation/ServiceSchemaRegistrySubjectVersionPost>`_.